SeraphinaLiang/thesis_app/README.md

 1. Create a directory `crypto` in the root directory of your Pod and upload file in it.
 2. Change `clientId, clientSecret, podStorageCrypto, storage` to your own version before use.
 3. And simply run the server!
-4. Go to https://github.com/SeraphinaLiang/Thesis_CryptoBox, which was used to interact with the App.
+4. Go to https://github.com/SeraphinaLiang/Thesis_CryptoBox, which is used to interact with the App.

 ### API
 POST  `http://localhost:8080/secure` To make private request to the Solid App